weiping-playnext/Zenject/Documentation/SubContainers.md

 ## <a id="sub-containers-and-facades"></a>Sub-Containers And Facades

 In some cases it can be very useful to use multiple containers in the same application.
-For example, if you are creating a word processor it may be useful to have a sub-container for each tab that represents a separate document.
+For example, if you are creating a word processor it might be useful to have a sub-container for each tab that represents a separate document.
 This way, you could bind a bunch of classes `AsSingle()` within the sub-container and they could all easily reference each other as if they were all singletons.
 Then you could instantiate multiple sub-containers to be used for each document, with each sub-container having unique instances of all the classes that handle each specific document.

 Another example might be if you are designing an open-world space ship game, you might want each space ship to have it's own container that contains all the class instances responsible for running that specific spaceship.

 This is actually how ProjectContext bindings work.
-There is one container for the entire project, and when a unity scene starts up, it container within each SceneContext is created "underneath" the ProjectContext container.
+There is one container for the entire project, and when a unity scene starts up, the container within each SceneContext is created "underneath" the ProjectContext container.
 All the bindings that you add in your scene MonoInstaller are bound to your SceneContext container.
 This allows the dependencies in your scene to automatically get injected with ProjectContext bindings, because sub-containers automatically inherit all the bindings in their parent (and grandparent, etc.).

 A common design pattern that we like to use in relation to sub-containers is the <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade pattern</a>.
 This pattern is used to abstract away a related group of dependencies so that it can be used at a higher level when used by other modules in the code base.
 This is relevant here because often when you are defining sub-containers in your application it is very useful to also define a Facade class that is used to interact with this sub-container as a whole.
 So, to apply it to the spaceship example above, you might have a SpaceshipFacade class that represents very high-level operations on a spaceship such as "Start Engine", "Take Damage", "Fly to destination", etc.  And then internally, the SpaceshipFacade class can delegate the specific handling of all the parts of these requests to the relevant single-responsibility dependencies that exist within the sub-container.